ar-io/ar-io-sdk/README.md

 The SDK provides TypeScript types.
 When you import the SDK in a TypeScript project:

+// ALM - "and should be automatically recognized," ... by?
 Types are exported from `./lib/types/[node/web]/index.d.ts` and should be automatically recognized, offering benefits such as type-checking and autocompletion.

 ## APIs

+// I'd like to see an instantiation example here with explanations about:

+- warp configuration
+- using API vs. using warp directly
+- caching configuration options and tradeoffs

+// I'd like to see an example of the returned objects in each example below, either a printout of their console log representation or an interface definition.

+// ALM - I don't like this pattern.
+I'm ok with us providing constants for known/trusted contracts.
+Also worth disambiguating the environenments - i.e. their purposes.
 The contract that the following methods retrieve data from are determined by the `testnet` or `devnet` clients - see examples above for implementation details.

 #### `getBalance({ address })`